Oban railway station: Services

-On Monday to Fridays, there are six trains per day to Glasgow Queen Street, plus an additional afternoon service that runs only as far as Dalmally, primarily for schools traffic.
+As of the May 2026 timetable, there are six trains on weekdays to Glasgow Queen Street, plus an additional afternoon service that runs only as far as Dalmally, primarily for schools traffic.
 On Saturdays, the service is very similar to that on weekdays, with the exception of the Dalmally train, which does not run.
 On Sundays there are four trains per day to Glasgow Queen Street all year round.